nerdmaennchen/qrqma/src/qrqma/README.md

 qrqma does not implement filters as Jinja does.
 However, filters can easily be created as simple function calls.
-The absence of filters is due to the fact that qrqma supports the bitwise-or operator ``|``.

 ## Tests